gettek/terraform-azurerm-policy-as-code/README.md

     null                                        = "The Default non-compliance message for all member definitions" "DeployApplicationGatewayDiagnosticSetting" = "The non-compliance message for the deploy_application_gateway_diagnostic_setting definition"
   }

-  # specify a list of user assigned managed identities as below or omit this to use SystemAssigned
-  identity_ids = [
-    data.azurerm_user_assigned_identity.policy_rem.id
-  ]

   # specify a list of role definitions or omit to use those defined in the policies
   role_definition_ids = [